saltamontes5k/Blockhead-Equip-Suffix/README.md

 passes it to **Blockhead's handler** — Blockhead calls the engine and handles all downstream features (scripted overrides, per-NPC overrides, etc.).

-## 0.5a — now depends on Blockhead
+## 0.5a — now actually depends on Blockhead

 All override paths go through Blockhead's `SwapEquipmentModelData` handler.
 This plugin only computes WHICH suffix file to use; Blockhead does the rest.